Hans Clevers

 Johannes (Hans) Carolus Clevers (born 27 March 1957) is a Dutch molecular geneticist, cell biologist and stem cell researcher.
 He became the Head of Pharma, Research and Early Development, and a member of the Corporate Executive Committee, of the Swiss healthcare company Roche in 2022.
 Previously, he headed a research group at the Hubrecht Institute for Developmental Biology and Stem Cell Research and at the Princess Máxima Center; he remained as an advisor and guest scientist or visiting researcher to both groups.
-He is also a Professor in Molecular Genetics at the University of Utrecht.
+He is also a Professor in Molecular Genetics at Utrecht University.

 Early life and education

 Hans Clevers was born in Eindhoven, the Netherlands in 1957.
-He began studying biology at the University of Utrecht in 1975, but also started taking medicine in 1978, in part due to his interest and in part because his friends and brothers were in the medical profession.
+He began studying biology at Utrecht University in 1975, but also started taking medicine in 1978, in part due to his interest and in part because his friends and brothers were in the medical profession.
 He spent 1 year in Nairobi, Kenya, and half a year at the National Institutes of Health in Bethesda, United States, for biology rotations.
 He received a Doctoraal (equivalent to an MSc) in Biology in 1982 and an Artsexamen (equivalent to an MD) in 1984.
 Mostly because of his research background, Clevers was selected for a training position in paediatrics, and then went to pursue a PhD in 1985, under the supervision of Rudy Ballieux.
 He obtained his PhD 1 year later.